AndrewBaker841354689/RedditDataExtractor/README.md

 ## Features
 - Extracts the **title, subreddit, author, timestamp, body text, and post URL**.
 - Saves post content into a **Markdown file** for easy readability and compatibility with tools like Obsidian, Notion, or any text editor.
+- Includes **YAML front-matter metadata** in the Markdown file for structured data representation.
 - Downloads images from posts, including single-image posts and multi-image galleries.
 - Includes **comment scraping**, appending them to the Markdown file under a `## Comments` section.
+- Adds a structured `## Extracted Mentions` section listing links, file paths, configs, and flags found in the post.
+- Provides a `## Fetch Diagnostics` section summarizing comments processed, placeholders encountered, domains accessed, and fetch statuses.
+- Features a “Copy Prompt” button that copies ChatGPT instruction templates to the clipboard for further processing.
 - Works with both new Reddit (`reddit.com`) and Old Reddit (`old.reddit.com`).

 ## Installation